dd010101/vyos-jenkins/readme.md

 --

 Majority of packages are fine but some aren't.
 I have no idea what packages are required.
 So I just go on vyos github and look for sagitta/equuleus branch see if there is Jenkinsfile.
+Some packages are shared, some are for just sagitta or equuleus, sometimes sagitta has its own packages somewhere else like in `vyos-build/packages`.

+I currently focus on equuleus to start with since it seems like that's the easier one to get complete and thus better learning platform - but I guess pick your poison.

 What is missing?
 Some packages fail to build and that's why it's not possible to build ISO yet, for example: